 One Acre Fund

-- The One Acre Fund program achieves 50% reduction in mortality rates for children from birth to age 2 in its areas of operation.
+- The program reduces infant mortality (birth to age 2) by half in areas of operation.

 LEARN MORE ABOUT THEIR WORK: